IQSS/dataverse-puppet/example/vagrant.md

 Apply the dataverse module with vagrant
 =======================================

-You can install the applications in a local virtual host on your laptop or PC.
+You can install the applications in a local virtual host on your laptop or PC using vagrant.
 In this setup vagrant will use puppet to install the required software.
+This is usually something for developers and those who want to explore an out-of-the-box application and see what it does.

 ###Prerequisites